hknd23/idcempy/README.md

 Z = ['gender_dum']
 ```

 In addition, we define an array of starting parameters before estimating the `ziopc` model.
-If the starting parameters are not specified, the function automatically generates them.
+If the starting parameters are not specified, the default value is .01 for each of them.

 ```python
 pstart = np.array([.01, .01, .01, .01, .01, .01, .01, .01, .01, .01])